CITY GUIDES | NEW ENGLAND

 Eric Barton The Adventurist

-I grew up just outside Boston, back when a “big night out” meant Legal Sea Foods and a cannoli from the North End.
+I grew up outside Boston, back when a night out in the city meant Legal Sea Foods and a cannoli from the North End.
+Back then, the idea that inspectors from the Michelin Guide would one day be quietly slipping into dining rooms around town felt about as likely as snow in July.

 $$$$$ | MAP | WEBSITE | INSTAGRAM